miltonra/RomCom/docs/sphinx/source/pages/base.rst

 Because *Store* considers itself a parent to all files and folders, ``Store.delete(path)`` deletes everything in its ``path``.

-Indexing Protocol
+IndexP Protocol
 ----------------------

-Items are retrieved from, and replaced in, *Store* objects using the Indexing Protocol.
+Items are retrieved from, and replaced in, *Store* objects using the IndexP Protocol.
 The Indexing Protocol enables expressions such as::

     values = object[names]  # Retrieves item(s) from object